michel-pi/michel-pi.github.io/_posts/2020-06-01-harmony-detection.md

 To get what we need we can use the [RuntimeMethodHandle.GetFunctionPointer](https://docs.microsoft.com/en-us/dotnet/api/system.runtimemethodhandle.getfunctionpointer?view=netcore-3.1) method.

+> A generic method with the delegate constraint allows us to pass any method as a parameter to our function!

 ```cs
 private static IntPtr GetMethodStart<T>(T target) where T : Delegate
 {